-On the working capital side, facing the Covid-19 pandemic challenge, the sugar business segment will continue to bring the cash under central control and carry out rigorous dynamic cash forecasting, to promote more sales but at the same time to tighten the controls around customer exposure and collections and to offer discounts for early payment and to reduce cash outflows through cost reduction and to request for permitted payment delays.
-All these strive to achieve a balance and hopefully positive cashflow in year 2022.
+On the working capital side, facing the fallouts arising from the Covid-19, the sugar business segment will continue to bring the cash under central control and carry out rigorous dynamic cash forecasting, to promote more sales but at the same time to tighten the controls around customer exposure and collections and to offer discounts for early payment and to reduce cash outflows through cost reduction and to request for permitted payment delays.
+All these strive to achieve a balance and hopefully positive cashflow in year 2023.